Menu

 How to Make Lasagna Stuffed Pasta Shells

 1. Prepare the Shells: Boil the jumbo shells according to the package directions.
-Then, drain the shells and place back into the pot, with cold water to cover; set aside.
+Then, drain the shells and place them back into the pot with cold water to cover; set aside.

-2. Prepare the Ground Beef Filling: Heat the oil in a 12-inch skillet over medium heat.
-Saute the onions, garlic, seasonings, and beef until the beef is browned, breaking it into small pieces as it cooks.
+2. Prepare the Ground Beef: Heat the oil in a 12-inch skillet and saute the onions, garlic, seasonings, and beef until the beef is browned.
 Stir in ½ cup of marinara, cook 2 minutes more, and set aside.

-3. Prepare the Cheese Filling and Combine: In a mixing bowl, stir together ricotta, parmesan, eggs, oregano, and one cup of the mozzarella.
-Add the ricotta mixture to the meat, and mix well to combine.
+3. Prepare the Cheese Filling: In a mixing bowl, stir together ricotta, parmesan, eggs, oregano, and one cup of mozzarella.
+Add the ricotta mixture to the meat and mix well to combine.

 4. Stuff the Shells and Arrange in Pan: Spread a cup of marinara over the bottom of a 9×13 baking dish.
 Drain the pasta shells well.
-Stuff the shells one by one with about 2 tablespoons of filling each, and arrange neatly in the pan.
+Stuff each shell with 2 tablespoons of filling and arrange in the pan.
 Top with remaining sauce and mozzarella.

 5. Bake and Serve: Cover the dish with foil and bake at 375˚F for 40 minutes.
 Then remove the foil and bake 5 minutes more, or until golden brown.
 Remove from the oven, garnish with parsley, and serve.